 Pregnancy Reflexology may reduce your labour time

-There is research to suggest that regular reflexology during pregnancy can help to shorten labour time and reduce the need for medical intervention.
+Research suggests that regular reflexology during pregnancy can help to shorten labour time and reduce the need for medical intervention.

-Findings showed that women who received regular reflexology treatments during pregnancy were more likely to have a shorter labour, require less pain relief and give birth closer to their expected due date.
+Women who received regular reflexology treatments during pregnancy were more likely to have a shorter labour, require less pain relief and give birth closer to their expected due date.
 The average first stage of labour was 5 hours (compared to textbook figures of 16 to 24 hours).

 A midwife team undertook a study into 100 overdue women who were offered a free reflexology treatment on their feet.
 The results of the study showed that overall, the length of the first stage of labour was four hours shorter and the second stage of labour (once the woman starts to push) was 21 minutes shorter, than of those women who had not received the reflexology treatment.